LuckyHyena/DnD/homebrew/5e_reference.md

 An intelligent mount, or one you're not controlling, retains its own initiative count and has no restrictions on its movement or actions.

 # Controlling a mount
-A mount you're controlled acts on your initiative, including on the turn you mounted it.
+A mount you're controlling acts on your initiative, including on the turn you mounted it.
 It has full movement speed but can only take the Dash, Disengage, or Dodge actions.

 # Underwater combat
 Creatures and objects immersed in water have resistance to all fire damage.

 Any creature with a _swimming_ movement speed can use melee weapons freely underwater.
 For other creatures, a __melee weapon__ attack roll has disadvantage unless the weapon is a dagger, javelin, shortsword, spear, or trident.

-A __ranged weapon__ attack automatically misses if the target is at long range, and even at normal range the attack roll has disadvantage, unless the weapon is a crossbow, a net, or a thrown weapon including a javelin, spear, trident, or dart.
+A __ranged weapon__ attack automatically misses if the target is at long range underwater, and even at normal range the attack roll has disadvantage, unless the weapon is a crossbow, a net, or a thrown weapon including a javelin, spear, trident, or dart.

 ![immovable rod](/images/immovable-rod.jpg)